TeachBooks/mirror_mude_book/README.md

 The typical workflow is:
 - Open Docker Desktop and make sure the empty container page loads.
 This means the Docker Engine is ready to build your book.
 - Run the `deploy-book.sh` script.
 You should see the book build output in the terminal window.
+- *Note: after you run* `deploy-book.sh` *successfully for the first time, you can start the container directly in Docker Desktop.*
 - View the book at [http://localhost:8000/](http://localhost:8000/) (*not* the local build at `./book/_build/html/index.html`---the interactive features won't work!).
 You can also open this by clicking the link in the Container tab
 - note that your original terminal will be busy deploying the Python local server, so you will have to start a new one (especially to run `stop-deployment.sh`, below)
 - Do whatever book tasks you have: read, edit, use, etc
 - If you need to rebuild the book to check your changes, you may need to refresh the page (contact Robert if there is a problem)
-- Once you are finished, stop the container using the `stop-deployment.sh` script
+- Once you are finished, stop the container using the `stop-deployment.sh` script or by pushing the stop button in Docker Desktop
 - Push any commits to GL

 ### Docker notes for Windows